cassiomolin/jersey-jwt-springsecurity/README.md

  2  | user     | password | true   | USER
  2  | disabled | password | false  | USER

-This application provides a REST API that that currently supports the following operations:
+This application provides a REST API that currently supports the following operations:

 ### Exchange hard credentials for an authentication token